nomis/candle-dribbler/README.rst

 Usage
 -----

-Connect GPIO4 to GND to join/leave the Zigbee network.
+Use a push button on GPIO4 to GND (or use the UART command) to join/leave the Zigbee network.
 Joining a new network is not performed automatically.
 Leaving the network currently requires a restart.

 Each physical light has a switch GPIO and a relay GPIO and presents the following Zigbee endpoints: